 But nature is not everything.
 The conditions in which our brains have been growing since infancy determine a very large part of our personalities and behaviours.
 The values and customs which have been vehiculed by human society through the generations form what we call our culture.
 Scientific and technological advances have been so fast during the past few centuries that our culture didn't have time to properly adjust to the changing conditions.
 In fact, given today's technological possibilities, the capitalist socio-economic system currently ruling the world is outdated and is actually resulting in far more nuisances than benefits.
-The time has come to start seriously revising societal values and rethinking the way we organise our society - unfortunately such a change will probably need a couple more generations to take place.
+The time has come to start seriously revising societal values and rethinking the way we organise our society.

 As a hobby, I like to write stories in which my thoughts about life, humans and society are expressed with as much imagination and humour as I can muster.
 Science-fiction does not need to be about new science: to me, it is about staging a new situation in an artfully elaborated thought experiment.